INSIGHT-Burned jaguars, fire tornadoes: Blazes in Brazil wetland deliver climate warning | Science-Environment

 Environment Minister Ricardo Salles visited the Pantanal in August, saying that federal environmental agencies had sent five aircraft and additional workers to assist the more than 100 state firefighters battling the blazes.
 "The fires are causing great damage to fauna, flora and to the Pantanal region," Salles said.

-The victims, he said, are wildlife.
-While there aren't exact counts, at a minimum thousands of animals have perished, according to biologist Rogério Rossi at the Federal University of Mato Grosso.
+Wildlife, meanwhile, has been hit hard, Oliveira said.
+While there aren't exact counts, at minimum thousands of animals have perished, according to biologist Rogério Rossi at the Federal University of Mato Grosso.

 The roving veterinary team is able to save only a tiny fraction of the injured animals.
 Many of these creatures are difficult to catch, far from accessible roads.
 Veterinarian Jorge Salomão Jr. rattled off an inventory of the carnage.